threeport/user-docs/docs/gateways/gateway-intro.md

 ## Gateway Instance

-The gateway instance allows you to tie the gateway config in the definition to a particular workload that prompts Threeport to deploy the Gloo Gateway support service and configure it for the workload.
+The gateway instance allows you to tie the gateway config in the definition to a particular workload that prompts Threeport to deploy the Gloo Edge support service and configure it for the workload.

 Reference: